 Options→Tell A Friend: Send email (again!) to let a friend know about Bandojo.
 Ponder the sense of déjà vu.

-Left side of screen: Tap your selection from the Accompaniments menu.
+Left side of screen: Tap your selection from the Accompaniments List menu.
 If you tap a new accompaniment, it will begin playing once the current measure of any already playing accompaniment has completed.
 Stop the accompaniment’s playing by tapping that selection or touching Stop.
 Scroll for additional accompaniments.
-Descriptions are on the Accompaniments page on this website.
 To load a different set of accompaniments, go to Options→Accompaniments, tap the arrow to open a menu showing the Accompaniment Files available on this device, then tap your selection.

 Accompaniment Progress Indicator

 Top center of screen: Tap and drag the Tempo Slider to the right to speed up the accompaniment, left to slow it down.
-The vertical line at the center of the Tempo Slider marks the original tempo.
+The vertical line at the center of the Tempo Slider marks the original tempo (which differs among accompaniments).
 The number to the left of the Slider gives the tempo in Beats Per Minute.

 Bottom left corner of screen: You will see the letter name of the current tonic (key) followed by the name of the current scale (e.g., “F Dorian”, “B Major”) written in blue.
 Tap that string to reveal two rows of ascending numbers from 1 to 5, plus a “6” to the left.
 Tap a number to raise or lower the tonic by the corresponding number of half steps.
 The letter name of the key will change accordingly, while the button-to-pitch mapping of the Melody Palette will transpose to match the new key.
 If Solfege Display is set to Full and Solfege Type is set to Pitch Names, the labels of the Melody Palette buttons will also immediately change to reflect the new mapping.
 Tap the tonic/scale string again to hide the Tonic Controller.

 Auto Change Tonic

 Bottom left corner of screen: If the Tonic Controller is hidden, first tap the blue tonic/scale string to reveal it.
-Tap Auto Change Tonic switch to off to enable manual-only change of the tonic of the selected accompaniment.
+Tap the Auto Change Tonic switch to Off to enable manual-only change of the tonic of the selected accompaniment.
 Tap switch to On to have the tonic automatically change at the start of each texture cycle.
 (The sequence of tonics is fixed for a particular musical texture, but varies among textures due to aesthetic considerations by the composer.)

 Center of screen: To play melodies, sweep one or more fingers across the Melody Palette or tap it with one, two, five or more fingers.